-Brass powder is a fine-grain metallic filler that is mixed with resins, pastes and other materials to produce parts with genuine metallic content, greater density and the characteristic golden finish of brass.
-It is the straightforward option when you need that real metallic weight and appearance without resorting to paints or surface coatings.
+Brass powder is a fine-granulometry metallic filler that is incorporated directly into resins, pastes and composite materials to achieve parts with genuine metallic content, greater density and the characteristic golden finish of brass.
+It is the direct solution when you need real metallic weight and appearance without resorting to paints or surface coatings.

 Technical specifications